dannyniu/SafeTypes2/docs/prog-manual.md

 and add 1 to an internal count.
 Caller is responsible for not accessing beyond the range it had requested of.

+Since this [2024-03-06-nul-term] revision, it is safe to pass the entire mapped buffer pointer to functions that expect nul-terminated strings, as the implementation internally adds an extra nul byte just one byte beyond the effective length of the buffer.

 `s2data_unmap` decreases the internal count mentioned above.
 This internal count is used to make sure when resizing the buffer, no one accidentally access the old invalid buffer address should the underlaying `realloc` call actually